 Dividends and distributions are taxable to shareholders whether they are reinvested in Fund shares or paid in cash.
 Dividends of the Fund's net investment income (which generally includes interest and dividend income, less certain expenses), other than "qualified dividend income," and distributions of net short-term capital gains (i.e., the excess of net short-term capital gains over net long-term capital losses) are taxable to shareholders as ordinary income.
 Distributions of qualified dividend income (generally dividends received from domestic corporations and qualified foreign corporations) are taxable to individual and other non-corporate shareholders at the federal income tax rates applicable to long-term capital gains, provided certain holding period and other requirements are satisfied.
-Distributions of net capital gains (i.e., the excess of net long-term capital gains over net short-term capital losses) are taxable to shareholders as long-term capital gains, regardless of how long the shareholder has held the shares of the Fund.
-Under the Code, net long-term capital gains received by corporate shareholders (including net long-term capital gain distributions by the Fund) are taxable to shareholders (including net long-term capital gain distributions by the Fund) are generally taxed at a maximum federal income tax rate of 20%.
+Distributions of net capital gains (i.e., the excess of net long-term capital gains over net short-term capital gains received by corporate shareholders as long-term capital gain, regardless of how long the shareholder has held the shares of the Fund.
+Under the Code, net long-term capital gains received by individual and other non-corporate shareholders (including net long-term capital gain distributions by the Fund) are taxed at the same rates as ordinary income.
+Net long-term capital gains received by individual and other non-corporate shareholders (including net long-term capital gain distributions by the Fund) are taxed at the same rates as ordinary income.
+Net long-term capital gains received by individual and other non-corporate shareholders (including net long-term capital gain distributions by the Fund) are taxed at the same rates as ordinary income.
+Net long-term capital gains received by individual and other non-corporate shareholders (including net long-term capital gain distributions by the Fund) are generally taxed at a maximum federal income tax rate of 20%.
 Dividends and distributions paid to individuals and other non-corporate shareholders may also be subject to the 3.8% Medicare tax discussed below.